 When it comes to parenting matters, it is important to understand your legal rights and responsibilities, which can be difficult during separation, when life becomes turbulent and emotional.
 We can guide you through this complex area and assist in negotiating a fair approach to arrangements for your children.
 If your partner is agreeable, arrangements can be formalised without proceeding to costly court action.

-If your differences cannot be settled, then you may need to commence proceedings to have parenting orders issued by the Family Court or Federal Circuit Court.
+If your differences cannot be settled, then you may need to commence proceedings to have parenting orders issued by the Federal Circuit & Family Court of Australia.
 If this becomes necessary, we will use our competence, expertise, and familiarity with court processes to advocate on your behalf and obtain the best result possible.